-In 2025 and 2026, NCARB is updating the Architectural Experience Program® (AXP®) and Architect Registration Examination® (ARE®) to align with the NCARB Competency Standard for Architects.
-These updates will focus on making minor changes to the AXP’s experience areas and ARE’s exam objectives to better reflect the competencies defined in the Competency Standard.
+In 2025 and 2026, NCARB updated the Architectural Experience Program® (AXP®) and Architect Registration Examination® (ARE®) to align with the NCARB Competency Standard for Architects.
+These updates focused on making minor changes to the AXP’s experience areas and ARE’s exam objectives to better reflect the competencies defined in the Competency Standard.

 Currently working on the AXP and/or ARE?
 Don’t worry.

-The updates to the AXP and ARE won’t affect the current AXP experience areas or ARE divisions, and you’ll retain full credit for all your existing AXP hours and passed ARE divisions.
-If you have ARE 5.0 credits from passed ARE 4.0 divisions, those credits will not be impacted by the 2026 updates.
+The updates to the AXP and ARE did not affect the current AXP experience areas or ARE divisions, and you’ll retain full credit for all your existing AXP hours and passed ARE divisions.
+If you have ARE 5.0 credits from passed ARE 4.0 divisions, those credits were not impacted by the 2026 updates.

 AXP Changes